Elective Opportunities

 Seminar Course: Biology of Cancer

-This is an advanced graduate seminar course that is held biannually (rotates with New Approaches to Cancer Prevention and Therapy) in the Spring Semester.
+This is an advanced graduate seminar course that is held biannually (alternating with New Approaches to Cancer Prevention and Therapy) in the Spring Semester.
 Selected timely topics are considered in some detail by world-famous experts, both local and international, using a combination of in-person and zoom-based seminars.
 Emphasis is placed on the fundamental processes underlying oncogenesis, and factors affecting the progression of various neoplastic diseases.
-A basic foundation will be developed that will permit the student to approach various aspects of oncology including epidemiology, carcinogenesis, environmental issues, biologic behavior of the neoplastic cell, and the rationale for the use of various treatment modalities with understanding.
+Through this course, students will develop a basic foundation that enables them to explore various aspects of oncology including epidemiology, carcinogenesis, environmental issues, the biological behavior of the neoplastic cell, and the rationale for using different treatment modalities.

 Seminar Course: New Approaches to Cancer Prevention and Therapy

-This is an advanced graduate seminar course that is held biannually (rotates with Biology of Cancer) in the Spring Semester.
-Selective timely topics being developed for the management of neoplastic diseases.
-Emphasis placed on illuminating the chemical and biological basis of therapeutic and translational impact on clinical practice.
+This is an advanced graduate seminar course that is held biannually (alternating with Biology of Cancer) in the Spring Semester.
+It covers selective timely topics related to the novel diagnostic and treatment techniques being developed for the management of neoplastic diseases.
+Emphasis is placed on illuminating the chemical and biological basis of therapy and its translational impact on clinical practice.

 Fundamentals of Cancer: Cause to Cure

 This is a basic graduate-level lecture course that is held in the late summer/fall every other year.
-The overall goal of this course is to provide clinically-oriented students (primarily residents and fellows) and laboratory-oriented students (primarily graduate students and postdoctoral fellows) with a broad perspective on basic science as they impact important clinical issues, bridging the gap between the laboratory and the clinic.
-The course is designed to be highly translational, covering fundamental molecular biology of cancer, the processes and pathophysiology of transformation and metastasis, and how targeted screening strategies and therapies for treatment and prevention emerge from new scientific knowledge.
+The course aims to provide a broad perspective on basic science and its impact on important clinical issues, with a focus on bridging the gap between the laboratory and the clinic.
+The course is highly translational, targeting clinically-oriented students such as residents and fellows, as well as laboratory-oriented students such as graduate students and postdoctoral fellows.
+The topics covered in the course include the fundamental molecular biology of cancer, the processes and pathophysiology of transformation and metastasis, and how new scientific knowledge leads to the emergence of targeted screening strategies and therapies for treatment and prevention.

 Introduction to Cancer Research

-Research experiences are offered on a space-available basis to U.S. and international trained medical students who submit appropriate application materials to the Registrar’s Office.
-Positions are based on limited availability and not guaranteed.
-Interested and properly qualified students are encouraged to collaborate in clinical and laboratory research projects with members of the staff.
-Students will participate in research seminars and related teaching sessions.
-Interviews will be arranged with staff members to develop a mutually agreed-upon plan of study and research.
-Visiting students should not contact the department directly as the application process must be coordinated through the Registrar’s Office.
-Offered all year; minimum of four weeks (for Johns Hopkins students; nine weeks for visiting students.)
+Research experiences are offered on a space-available basis to U.S. and international medical students who meet the appropriate qualifications and submit their application materials to the Registrar’s Office.
+Please note that positions are based on limited availability and are not guaranteed.
+Interested and qualified students are encouraged to collaborate with staff members on clinical and laboratory research projects.
+The program also includes research seminars and related teaching sessions.
+Staff members will conduct interviews with students to develop a mutually agreed-upon plan of study and research.
+Visiting students are advised not to contact the department directly, as the application process must be coordinated through the Registrar’s Office.
+The program is offered throughout the year, with a minimum duration of four weeks for Johns Hopkins students and nine weeks for visiting students.

 Clinical Clerkship in Bone Marrow Transplantation